My Big Fat Obnoxious Boss

-My Big Fat Obnoxious Boss was a television show on the Fox Network that was filmed in July 2004 and aired from November–December 2004.
+My Big Fat Obnoxious Boss is an American reality television series broadcast by the Fox Broadcasting Company (Fox).
+The series premiered on November 7, 2004, while its tenth and final episode aired on December 12, 2004.
+Filmed in Chicago, Illinois, the series depicted twelve contestants in competition for a position at a venture capital firm.

 Similar to My Big Fat Obnoxious Fiance, it was a parody of shows such as The Apprentice.
 The contestants performed several tasks that they were all told would help them win a job at the Chicago-based conglomerate IOCOR and a $250,000 prize.
 However, none of the contestants knew that the company – and the position – were fake.
 The show was usually punctuated by the actions of the "boss" Mr. N. Paul Todd, whose name was an anagram of that of Donald Trump.
 The contestants learn about his multibillion-dollar venture capital firm IOCOR, and in any episode, he or a member of his "family" could usually be found doing something either to unsettle the contestants or to test the limit of their blindness to truth.

-Fox advertised the show, along with another Apprentice-inspired show called The Rebel Billionaire, during the 2004 Major League Baseball playoffs.
-But the show received low ratings in the United States and was canceled after five episodes.
+The show received low ratings in the United States and was canceled after five episodes.
 Fox released the remaining 5 episodes online in late March 2005.
-All 10 episodes were broadcast in full in the UK on Channel 4 (and on Channel 4's sister station E4), in Australia on Channel 7 and later Fox8, in Singapore on Channel 5, in Poland on TV4 and Polsat, in Malaysia on 8TV and in Denmark on SBS Net.
-In 2008, the entire series – including the five unaired episodes in the US – aired on Fox Reality Channel.
-The show has attained a cult status and a good fan base in spite of its small run.
 In 2005, My Big Fat Obnoxious Boss was one of several television programs cited in a class-action lawsuit filed by the Writers Guild of America concerning labor law violations.